Upcoming Workshops

 About Me

-Her work has been featured in blogs like Kollective Hustle and Martha Stewart Weddings, and she has participated in numerous maker fairs around the country.
-Her first exhibition at 3 Bottled Fish in Oakland featured her most personal works, and included memorial pieces that celebrate lost loved ones.
-Her most recent exhibition in the McCune Collection at the JFK Library in Vallejo was a community showcase of “Old Hands New Ways,” a study on how different historic techniques are evolving in modern hands.
-She will be included in an upcoming exhibit at Art Works Downtown in San Rafael called “Repair: An Exploration of Trauma and Healing in a Disposable World.”
+Her work has been featured in blogs like Kollective Hustle, Apartment Guide, and Martha Stewart Weddings, and she has participated in maker fairs around the country.
+Her first solo exhibition at 3 Bottled Fish in Oakland featured her most personal works, and included memorial pieces that celebrate lost loved ones.
+She was recently included in a community exhibition in the McCune Collection at the JFK Library in Vallejo, “Old Hands New Ways,” a study on how different historic techniques are evolving in modern hands.
+In 2025 she was featured in an exhibit at Art Works Downtown San Rafael, “Repair: An Exploration of Trauma and Healing” which received acclaim in the Marin Independent Journal.
+She curated her first show, Threads That Tie Us, featuring eight Bay Area fiber and textile artists.
+This Spring and Summer, she will be partnering with the Asian Art Museum to bring programming to the public in alignment with their Chiharu Shiota exhibition.